DanielCarbajal314/fastapi-sqlalchemy-postgresql/readme.md

 This will create the infrastructure, run the migration/seeding docker compose over the created database and upload the server docker image that will be hosted on cloud run

-Also I created the command `make run-server-image-pointing-to-database` to run the hosted image version of the server app pointing to the Cloud SQL postgresql database instance.
+Also I created the command `make run-server-image-pointing-to-database` to run the hosted image version of the server app locally as a container, but pointing to the Cloud SQL postgresql database instance.

 #### Future Improvements
-- Right now the app has no unit or integration test, my idea is using something like Bruno to setup some Integration test in a docker container
+- Right now the app has no unit or integration test, my idea is using something like [Bruno](https://www.usebruno.com/) to setup some Integration test in a docker container
 - Terraform implementation is a bit slacky, it requires to use modules for a cleaner implementation of IaC
 - I want to move Terraform and gcloud CLI to be runned inside a container and to inject the GCP credentials